With permission, I will make a statement about the situation in the Gulf.

 It is right and typically gracious of the Foreign Secretary that he congratulated the hon.
 Member for East Dunbartonshire (Jo Swinson) on her election, and I myself do so.
 I wish her every possible success in the important work that she now has to undertake.

-Does the Foreign Secretary accept that the taking of hostages and the flouting of international law has been the signature strategy of Iran ever since the Islamic revolution in 1979?
+Does the Foreign Secretary accept that the taking of hostages and the flouting of international law have been the signature strategy of Iran ever since the Islamic revolution in 1979?
 If he does accept that, was it not entirely predictable—and, indeed, predicted—that by impounding this Iranian ship, however legally justified that was, the consequence would be an attempt to retaliate by grabbing a British vessel?
 What consideration was given, before the original decision was taken, to the adequacy of the number of ships in the Gulf, either ours or those of our allies?
 What attempts were made to persuade vessels that had to navigate the strait that they should do so in small convoys, which would at least enable two, or at most three, frigates to protect a larger number of ships?
 Sailing independently and separately meant that one or more were bound to be seized.

 My right hon.
 Friend is right: we did foresee that this could be one of the reactions from the Iranian Government.
 That is why we took a number of steps after the detention in Gibraltar on 4 July, including the despatch of HMS Duncan and a lot of extra activity from HMS Montrose over the past few days in escorting 30 vessels, a number of which were British-flagged.
 There has been a lot of additional activity, but we wanted to do it in a way that was not a red rag to a bull and did not end up with even bigger consequences than the ones we faced, and that gave diplomatic channels a chance to work.
-I think that it was right to start in that way, but regrettably Iran has not chosen to follow the path that we hoped, and so that is why we are taking much more robust action today.
+I think that it was right to start in that way, but regrettably Iran has not chosen to follow the path that we hoped, so we are taking much more robust action today.

 I share the Foreign Secretary’s concerns about the possibility that tensions will escalate and that the region may descend into conflict.
 That is why it is so important that we are clear about the legality of the decision to detain the Grace 1.
 Can I press him on two points?
 Will he tell us a little more about the legal basis?
-Carl Bildt, co-chair of the European Council on Foreign Relations, as the Foreign Secretary will know, has described it as intriguing?
-Is the Foreign Secretary confident that we, as a country, and the European Union, as a union, are consistently applying the European Union sanctions against Syria—as we should?
+Carl Bildt, co-chair of the European Council on Foreign Relations, as the Foreign Secretary will know, has described it as intriguing.
+Is the Foreign Secretary confident that we, as a country, and the European Union, as a Union, are consistently applying the European Union sanctions against Syria—as we should?
 I agree with them, but are we consistently applying them so that there is no room for Foreign Secretary Zarif to call into question our motives?

 Those were intelligent questions, and I will try to do justice to them.
 As I understand it, it is a requirement of EU law that if a load destined, in breach of sanctions, for somewhere that should not be receiving cargo goes through an EU port or EU waters, we have an obligation to seize that cargo.
 That is a matter of international law, and that is what has happened.
 Foreign Minister Zarif tries to argue that, unlike the United States, we do not support extraterritoriality in the application of sanctions.
-But that was not what happened in this case, because the ship sailed into Gibraltarian waters.
+But that is not what happened in this case, because the ship sailed into Gibraltarian waters.
 One could argue that our actions would not have been consistent for us had the ship been seized outside Gibraltarian waters, but it was inside.

 Commendably brief—and the answer to that question is no, because I do not think that Iran can possibly want an increased western naval presence in the strait of Hormuz, which is right in its backyard.
 That is the consequence of what it has decided to do with the Stena Impero.

 I thank the Foreign Secretary for his statement and for his service in his current role.
-I thank him for the way in which he has carried out those duties, and not only on the big international set-piece occasions; I know of his own deeply personal and intense commitment to the welfare of UK citizens across the world, particularly those who have been detained—not just the high-profile cases, either.
+I thank him for the way he has carried out those duties, and not only on the big international set-piece occasions; I know of his own deeply personal and intense commitment to the welfare of UK citizens across the world, particularly those who have been detained—not just the high-profile cases, either.
 The latest incident by Iran comes, as he mentioned, amid the destabilising influence of Iran in the middle east and elsewhere, and its support for terrorist proxies.
 What are the UK Government doing, along with allies, to get to grips with Iran, its approach to the rule of international law and everything else that it is doing?

 I thank the right hon.
 Gentleman for the generous way in which he asked his question.
 Precisely because of that destabilising approach to many parts of the most dangerous and unstable region in the world, although we do not agree with the US approach to the Iran nuclear deal, we do try to support the US in every way when it asks us to help—for example, in checking the activities of Hezbollah in Lebanon.
 We have proscribed Hezbollah in this country, because we do think that it is a terrorist organisation, and we have to recognise that in British law.

 The same is true of the work that we do with the American military in Syria, Iraq and Yemen.
 Our approach to Yemen has been to try to separate the Houthis from their Iranian paymasters.
-Although we might not agree with the tactics, it is important that we recognise that in the United States strategic approach, the long-term solution in the region is for Iran to cease that destabilising activity.
+Although we might not agree with the tactics, it is important that we recognise that in the United States’ strategic approach, the long-term solution in the region is for Iran to cease that destabilising activity.

 The Kingdom of Bahrain generously hosts HMS Jufair, the base from which HMS Montrose and other royal naval vessels operate.
 Its role in the Gulf is crucial, and in recent years Bahrain has been subject to destabilisation by the Iranian regime.
 Will my right hon.
 Friend take the opportunity today to acknowledge the value that this country places on the support that it receives from Bahrain, and the obligations it owes to that country?